Component: Form management - Data management

 - If the attribute name no longer exists in the Casewhere data source and the relevant system field exists in the form data source, after syncing, the field will be removed from the form data source.

-- If the attribute name exists in Casewhere data source and the related system field was removed from the form data source, after syncing, the field will not be added to the form data source again.
+- If the attribute name exists in the Casewhere data source and the related system field was removed from the form data source, after syncing, the field will not be added to the form data source again.

 Delete form data sources